 Cohesive tape is an elastic bandage which sticks to itself, not the skin.
 Very easy to tear and apply, it probably gives you the maximum level of wrist support possible whilst weight training.
 Be careful not to apply it too tightly.
 It is single use only and cannot be reused.

-Splint type wrist supports for the gym
+Splint type wrist supports for gym training

 If you have a more severe wrist injury and are unable to grip or put weight on your arm, then you should not attempt to train on it.
 Rest and seeking professional advice is essentail.

 However, you may be able to rest 'actively'.
-For example, you weight training might be out of the questions, but you could comfortably use the exercise bike, treadmill or cross trainer.
+For example, weight training might be out of the questions, but you could comfortably use the exercise bike, treadmill or cross trainer.

 Advanced Ultimate Compression Wrist Brace